HMS Pandora (1779): Voyage in search of the Bounty

 Pandora reached Tahiti on 23 March 1791 via Cape Horn.
 Three men came out and surrendered to Edwards shortly after Pandoras arrival.
 These were Joseph Coleman, the Bountys armourer, and midshipmen Peter Heywood and George Stewart.
 Edwards then dispatched search parties to round up the remainder.
 Able Seaman Richard Skinner was apprehended the day after Pandoras arrival.
 By now alerted to Edwards' presence, the other Bounty men fled to the mountains while James Morrison, Charles Norman and Thomas Ellison, tried to reach the Pandora to surrender in the escape boat they had built.
 All were eventually captured, and brought back to Pandora on 29 March.
 An eighth man, the half blind Michael Byrne, who had been fiddler aboard Bounty, had also come aboard by this time.
 It was not recorded whether he had been captured or had handed himself in.
 Edwards conducted further searches over the next week and a half, and on Saturday two more men were brought aboard Pandora, Henry Hilbrant and Thomas McIntosh.
 The remaining four men, Thomas Burkett, John Millward, John Sumner and William Muspratt, were brought in the following day.
 These fourteen men were locked up in a makeshift prison cell, measuring 11 by 18 ft, on the Pandoras quarterdeck, which they called "Pandora's Box".

 On 8 May 1791, Pandora left Tahiti and subsequently spent three months visiting islands in the South-West Pacific in search of the Bounty and the remaining mutineers, without finding any traces of the pirated vessel.
 During this part of the voyage fourteen crew went missing in two of the ship's boats.
 Nine of them were on the Matavy, a schooner built by Bounty crew members and called by them Resolution.
 It had been commandeered to serve as a ship's tender but lost sight of Pandora near Tutuila at night.
 By chance, during their voyage to Batavia these nine became the first Europeans to make contact with the people of Fiji.
 At Tubai a Bounty anchor was recovered by Pandora.
 Apart from a few spars discovered at Palmerston Island, no traces of the fugitive vessel were found.
 Edwards continued the search until August, when he turned west and headed for the Dutch East Indies.
-Ironically, a set of islands the Pandora sailed to but did not land at were the Pitcairn Islands; had he checked his charts and found that this uncharted island was at the correct latitude but wrong longitude for Pitcairn Island, ironically he could very well have fulfilled his mission of taking into custody the last nine Bounty mutineers.
+The Pandora sailed near the Pitcairn Islands but did not land; had Edwards checked his charts and found that this uncharted island was at the correct latitude but wrong longitude for Pitcairn Island, he could have fulfilled his mission of taking the nine remaining Bounty mutineers into custody.